AnimalGenome/livestock-product-trait-ontology/README.md

 The latest version of the new data release is located in "current_release".

-The LPT is protected with <a href="https://creativecommons.org/licenses/by-nc/4.0/">Creative Commo ns Attribution Non-commercial 4.0 International License</a>.
+The LPT is protected with <a href="https://creativecommons.org/licenses/by-nc/4.0/">Creative Commons Attribution Non-commercial 4.0 International License</a>.

 Project home: https://www.animalgenome.org/bioinfo/projects/lpt/